 2. Go for a simple Scandi style

 As we mentioned, you can take a more minimalist approach to cozy living rooms.
+Yes, even grey living room ideas can come into play here.
 You'll often find that Scandi-inspired spaces are both simple, stylish and cozy, mixing clean lines and simple shapes with touches of texture and natural materials.

 A light and airy color scheme gives a cozy living room all year round appeal too, pale greys, whites, and creams keep this room feeling fresh and not too wintery.
 Come the cooler months, you can always add in more cushions in deep hues and pile up the throws for a quick seasonal change.